-It is above all essential, however, that we are not free, according to STRO-HAL, to introduce just any concept obtained from intuition by abstraction as an elementary concept.
-He rather claims that: a concept may be regarded as an elementary concept only "if an entity falling under the extension of the respective concept cannot also be given by conceptual marks," or in a more succinct formulation: "Where it is possible at all to define a concept explicitly, there one has to define it."
+It is above all essential, however, that we are not free, according to STRO-HAL, to introduce as an elementary concept just any concept that has been obtained from intuition by abstraction.
+He rather claims that: a concept may be regarded as an elementary one only "if an entity falling under the extension of the respective concept cannot also be given by conceptual marks," or in a more succinct formulation: "When it is at all possible to define a concept explicitly, then one has to define it."

-Sure enough, this "criterion" is completely undetermined; since the possibility of defining a concept explicitly depends essentially on the choice of geometrical principles, and the selection of principles depends on the choice of elementary concepts. $|^{198r}$
+This "criterion" is of course completely indeterminate; since the possibility of explicitly defining a concept depends essentially on the choice of geometrical principles, and the selection of principles depends on the choice of elementary concepts. $|^{198r}$

 The motivation for the criterion is also quite unsatisfactory.
-STROHAL asserts that the explanation of a concept has to make it possible "to decide whether an object which is given in some way falls under the extension of the respective concept or not" (p.
+Strohal asserts that the explanation of a concept has to make it possible "to decide whether an object which is given in some way falls under the extension of the respective concept or not" (p.
 18).
-For instance, we have to be able to decide whether the geometrical location of all points equidistant from two fixed points A, B falls under the extension of the concept of a straight line; such a task would be hopeless, he thinks, if one would regard the concept of a straight line as a basic concept (p.
+For instance, we have to be able to decide whether the geometrical location of all points equidistant from two fixed points A, B falls under the extension of the concept of a straight line;

+such a task would be hopeless, he thinks, if one would regard the concept of a straight line as a basic concept (p.
 19).
-Again STROHAL does not consider that the extensional relations between geometrical concepts are determined only by the principles of geometry and that on the other hand they can also make it possible to prove a complex concept to be extensionally equivalent to an elementary concept.
+Again Strohal does not take into account that the extensional relations between geometrical concepts are only determined by the principles of geometry and that they, on the other hand, can make it possible also to prove a complex concept to be extensionally equivalent to an elementary concept.
 Lacking a more immediate justification, he says "obviously."

-On the other hand, despite the indeterminacy of the criterion, the aim pursued with it can be recognized: Geometry should-like a philosophical science-advance from the highest generality to the particular by way of conceptual synthesis.
-It must therefore not be founded on the concepts of particular geometrical entities taken as elementary concepts, but only on those of an entirely general character.
+Despite the indeterminacy of the criterion, the aim pursued with it can be recognized: Geometry should-like a philosophical science-advance in its formation of concepts from the highest generality to the particular by way of conceptual synthesis.
+It must therefore not take the concepts of particular geometrical entities as elementary concepts, but only those of an entirely general character.

-Because of this methodological demand, STROHAL is forced to depart completely from the well-known elementary construction of geometry as it can be found in EUCLID and in similar form also in HILBERT's foundations.
-He finds a formation of geometrical concepts analogous to his principle in LOBACHEFSKY and BOLYAI.
-He follows these two, especially LOBACHEF-SKY, in introducing the elementary concepts.
+Because of this methodological demand, STROHAL is forced to depart completely from the well-known elementary construction of geometry as it can be found in Euclid and, in a similar form, also in Hilbert's Foundations.
+He finds a formation of geometrical concepts in line with his principle in Lobachefsky and Bolyai.
+He follows these two, especially Lobachefsky, when introducing the elementary concepts.
 On the basis of an exhaustive discussion he arrives at the following system of elementary concepts:

-- 1. the spatial (spatial formations); - 2. the contact (the adjoining);

-- 3. the "having-it-inside" (the relation of whole to part); - 4. the congruence (indistinguishability except for location).
+- 1. the spatial (spatial formations); - 2. the contact (the adjoining); - 3. the "having-it-inside" (the part-whole relation); - 4. the congruence (indistinguishability except for location).

-Obviously we are here dealing with a construction of geometry according to which the topological properties of space are prior and their introduction is followed by the introduction of the metric.
-This method of constructing geometry and its systematic advantages are familiar to the mathematician especially since the investigations of RIEMANN and HELMHOLTZ on the foundations of geometry.
+Obviously we are here dealing with a construction of geometry according to which the topological properties of space have precedence and only then their is metric introduced.
+This method of constructing geometry and its systematic advantages are familiar to the mathematician-especially since the investigations of RIEMANN and HELMHOLTZ on the foundations of geometry.
 He will not be satisfied, however, with having only this kind of foundation available.
-In particular, the usual elementary approach to foundation has the great methodological advantage that here geometry, like elementary number theory, starts from considering certain simple, easily comprehensible objects, and that one does not need to introduce the concept of continuity and limit processes at the outset.
-In any event $|^{199l}$ one will insist on the freedom to choose the basic concepts relative to the viewpoint according to which geometry is carried out.
+In particular, the usual elementary foundational approach has the great methodological advantage that geometry, like elementary number theory, starts here by considering certain simple, easily comprehensible objects, and that one does not need to introduce the concept of continuity and limit processes from the outset.
+In any event | 1991 one will insist on the freedom to choose the basic concepts relative to the viewpoint according to which geometry is carried out.